Skip to main contentAccessibility Statement

 Support at school to help prepare for adulthood

-Schools provide support to help the young person as they grow up in lots of different ways and their form tutor or the school SENDCo can discuss this.
+Schools provide support in lots of different ways to help the young person as they grow up.
+Their form tutor or the school SENDCo can discuss this.

 As well as getting advice from the young person’s current school, information can be found on the National Careers Service website.